 Again, because your supply of official SATs is limited, you want to use them judiciously.
 Don't waste these tests by taking them in bits and pieces or while you're distracted or stressed out.

-Instead, use most of the official SAT practice tests as full-length practice tests under real testing conditions: timed, all in one sitting, in a quiet room, etc. Once you've taken a test, take time to carefully go over the questions you missed and the ones you guessed on, analyzing why you got each one wrong and how the question is actually solved.
+Instead, use most of the official SAT practice tests as full-length practice tests under real testing conditions: online, all in one sitting, in a quiet room, etc. Once you've taken a test, take time to carefully go over the questions you missed and the ones you guessed on, analyzing why you got each one wrong and how the question is actually solved.

 Remember to also save one or two official SATs for the end of your prep schedule!